traebracy/traebracy/README.md

 - learning modern web development with html, css, javascript, and react
 - practicing git && github through organized project work

-## what i'm building toward
+## what I'm building toward

-i'm interested in building software that supports learning, accessibility, and real-world problem solving. one long-term goal i care about is creating tools for neurodivergent children and families.
+I'm interested in building software that supports learning, accessibility, and real-world problem solving. one long-term goal i care about is creating tools for neurodivergent children and families.

 ## featured work